 Meet the team

-Oncode has a team of dedicated professionals in place to organize the collaborative effort of 62 oncology research groups accross The Netherlands.
+Oncode’s team of dedicated professionals facilitates the collaborative effort of 61 oncology research groups across the Netherlands.

 The general support team works in the fields of science policy and culture, people and development, communications and collaboration, and finance and operations to help Oncode to fulfil its mission.
 The team consists of the following people: